datacarpentry/astronomy-python/_episodes/03-motion.md

 reloading the data will save you from having to run the query again.

-If you are starting this lesson here or starting this lesson in a new notebook, you will need to load in the data (instructions for downloading data can be found in the [setup directions](../setup.md)) and import the previous functions.
+If you are starting this lesson here or starting this lesson in a new notebook, you will need run the following lines of code:

+This imports previously imported functions:
 ~~~
 import astropy.units as u
 from astropy.coordinates import SkyCoord